Alternative Christmas Gifts Catalog

 OPEN ARMS HOUSING, INC.

-WITH PRESBYTERIAN CHURCH OF EAST AFRICA, NJORO, KENYA
+WITH THE PRESBYTERIAN CHURCH OF EAST AFRICA, NJORO, KENYA

-Started in 2007 -- with crucial support from the Alternative Christmas Store -- this important program provides a Saturday program for 32 of the neediest orphans in Njoro and their equally needy foster families.
+Started in 2007 — with crucial support from the Alternative Christmas Store — this important program provides a Saturday program for 35 of the neediest orphans in Njoro and their equally needy foster families.
 The program provides comprehensive assistance to the children including food, clothing, shoes and uniforms, school supplies, tuition fees, physical fitness equipment, and educational, spiritual and recreational activities, including tutoring.
 Additionally, corn flour is given to the families to provide a much-needed staple.
-This year money is particularly needed to fund a full time social worker to oversee this blossoming program.
-This person would visits the homes and schools of the children on a regular basis, assess each child's news and provide each child with counseling.
+This year money is particularly needed to continue funding a full time social worker to oversee this blossoming program.
+She has been on the job since January 2014, and is having a really beneficial effect on the program.
+She visits the homes and schools of the children on a regular basis, and assesses each child’s news and provides each child with counseling.
+She has also identified problems early, enabling a better resolution of these problems.
+The program also hopes to begin building up a library in one of the unused rooms at the church, to which we hope to contribute books.

-Perhaps the most important benefit to the children is the loving encouragement and spiritual support they get from the program's staff, volunteer members of the Njoro Presbyterian of East Africa and each other.
+Perhaps the most important benefit to the children is the loving encouragement and spiritual support they get from the program’s staff, volunteer members of the Njoro Presbyterian of East Africa and each other.
 Those of us who support the program also benefit from the personal relationships developed during visits to Njoro in February 2010 and this year, August 2013.
 We are so encouraged in knowing that we are changing the quality of life of children who sorely need help.
-In October 2011 we were blessed by a visit from Jeremiah Nduyu, the elder most responsible for identifying the extent of the problem of orphans -- many of them orphaned by AIDS -- and designing the program.
+In October 2011 we were blessed by a visit from Jeremiah Nduyu, the elder most responsible for identifying the extent of the problem of orphans — many of them orphaned by AIDS — and designing the program.
+This year, Francis Muchemi, chair of the PCEA Njoro OVC Committee, was able to visit us in late May.
 We are looking forward to deepening these relationships through this partnership in the coming years. www.pceanjoro.org

 PRESBYTERIAN CHURCHES IN BAGHDAD AND BASRAH

-The Baghdad and Basrah Churches are two of five Presbyterian churches in Iraq—and soon to be a sixth in Erbil--and all have lost members who have fled the country.
+The Baghdad and Basrah Churches are two of five original Presbyterian churches in Iraq and all have lost members who have fled the country.
 The Assyrian Presbyterian Church has joined with the Presbyterian Church in Baghdad after two of their ministers fled leaving no ordained clergy.
-The church in Mosul is closed but has ten members meeting in homes.
+The church in Mosul is closed, and the last remaining Presbyterian family fled to Erbil before ISIS took over Mosul.
 The other active Presbyterian Church with an ordained pastor is in Kirkuk.
 These churches need our support for the vital and courageous work they are doing.